Granulate/gmaestro-eks-blueprints-addon/README.md

 #### `clusterName: string`

-copy from the Deployment section `MAESTRO_SERVICE_NAME` value
+Copy from the Deployment section `MAESTRO_SERVICE_NAME` value

 #### `namespace: string` (optional)

-The namespace where gMaestro will be installed. `default` namespace is used as dafault.
+The namespace where gMaestro will be installed. `default` namespace is used as default.

 #### `grafanaMetricsAuthKey: string`